jchannon/csharpextensions/README.md

 ![Add property from constructors](./featureimages/fullpropfromctor.gif)

-This extension traverses up the folder tree to find the project.json or *.csproj and uses that as the parent folder to determine namspaces.
+This extension traverses up the folder tree to find the project.json or *.csproj and uses that as the parent folder to determine namespaces.

 -----------------------------------------------------------------------------------------------------------